Located in Indiana’s idyllic Brown County is a small town known as Nashville.

-The Brown County Art Gallery played a significant role in putting Nashville as well as the picturesque Brown County to the forefront as one of the country’s most important art colonies.
+The Brown County Art Gallery played a significant role in putting Nashville and the picturesque Brown County at the forefront as one of the country’s most important art colonies.

-The Permanent Collection of the gallery boasts an amazing collection of 400 paintings and artifacts.
+The permanent gallery collection boasts a fantastic collection of 400 paintings and artifacts.

-You can also explore the intricate works of renowned bird artist William Zimmerman at the Gallery.
+At the gallery, you can also explore the intricate works of renowned bird artist William Zimmerman.

-There are original artworks for sale as also a small gift shop with prints and souvenirs.
+There are original artworks for sale and a small gift shop with prints and souvenirs.

-The Gallery also hosts a ton of special art exhibitions, events, competitions, and workshops throughout the year.
+The gallery also hosts many special art exhibitions, events, competitions, and workshops throughout the year.

-Dive into history and get to know how buildings looked in Nashville and Brown County, historically.
+Dive into history and learn how buildings looked in Nashville, Brown County.

-Original pioneer buildings along with restructured ones make for an interesting collection representative of the old world Nashville.
+Original pioneer buildings and restructured ones make for an interesting collection representative of old-world Nashville.

 The buildings include a pioneer cabin, an old log jail, a doctor’s office, and a blacksmith’s shop.

-During the summer months, the buildings become more appealing as they are given life through demonstrations by reenactors.
+During the summer, the buildings become more appealing as they are given life through demonstrations by reenactors.

 The buildings also showcase artifacts, photographs, and information panels.